apache/hudi/hudi-integ-test/README.md

  1.Programmatically

-Choose to write up the entire DAG of operations programmatically, take a look at `WorkflowDagGenerator` class.
+You can create a DAG of operations programmatically - take a look at `WorkflowDagGenerator` class.
 Once you're ready with the DAG you want to execute, simply pass the class name as follows:

 ```
 spark-submit
 ...
 ...
---class org.apache.hudi.testsuite.HoodieTestSuiteJob
+--class org.apache.hudi.integ.testsuite.HoodieTestSuiteJob
---workload-generator-classname org.apache.hudi.testsuite.dag.scheduler.<your_workflowdaggenerator>
+--workload-generator-classname org.apache.hudi.integ.testsuite.dag.scheduler.<your_workflowdaggenerator>
 ...
 ```

  2.YAML file

-Choose to write up the entire DAG of operations in YAML, take a look at `complex-workload-dag-cow.yaml` or `complex-workload-dag-mor.yaml`.
+Choose to write up the entire DAG of operations in YAML, take a look at `complex-dag-cow.yaml` or `complex-dag-mor.yaml`.
 Once you're ready with the DAG you want to execute, simply pass the yaml file path as follows:

 ```
 spark-submit
 ...
 ...
---class org.apache.hudi.testsuite.HoodieTestSuiteJob
+--class org.apache.hudi.integ.testsuite.HoodieTestSuiteJob
 --workload-yaml-path /path/to/your-workflow-dag.yaml
 ...
 ```